Looked after children

 be taken in to the care of the local authority.
 Whatever the reason, a child’s separation from their home and family signifies a disruption in their lives that has an impact on their emotional

-Most local authorities do not place children under five with foster carers who work
+Most local authorities do not place children under five with foster carers who work outside

-outside the home; however there are instances when this does occur or where the child has been placed with another family member who works.
-The Alliance maintains that it not appropriate for a looked
+the home; however there are instances when this does occur or where the child has been placed with another family member who works.
+The Alliance maintains that it not appropriate for a looked after

-after child who is under two years to be placed in a day care setting in addition to a foster placement.
+child who is under two years to be placed in a day care setting in addition to a foster placement.

-We place emphasis on promoting children’s right to be strong, resilient and
+We place emphasis on promoting children’s right to be strong, resilient and listened

-attachments in children’s lives as the basis for resilience.
+in children’s lives as the basis for resilience.
 These aspects of well-being underpin the child’s responsiveness to learning and are the basis in developing positive dispositions

 for learning.
 For young children to get the most out of educational opportunities they need to be settled enough with their carer to be able to cope with further separation, a new